 Which antidepressants should be avoided during pregnancy?

 The SSRI paroxetine (Paxil) is generally discouraged during pregnancy.
-Paroxetine has been associated with fetal heart defects when taken during the first three months of pregnancy.
+Some research suggests that Paroxetine may be associated with a small increase in fetal heart defects.

 Are there any other risks for the baby?

 If you take antidepressants throughout pregnancy or during the last trimester, your baby might experience temporary discontinuation symptoms — such as jitters or irritability — at birth.
-Tapering dosages near the end of pregnancy isn't generally recommended.
-It's not thought to minimize newborn withdrawal symptoms, and it might pose additional challenges for you as you enter the postpartum period — a time of increased risk of mood and anxiety problems.
+However, tapering dosages near the end of pregnancy isn't generally recommended.
+It's not thought to minimize newborn withdrawal symptoms.
+In addition, it might pose challenges for you as you enter the postpartum period — a time of increased risk of mood and anxiety problems.

 Should I switch medications?